Welcome

 painfully touch our lives can offer us an invaluable opportunity to break

 free of the old patterns of our lives.
-These are the patterns that we know
+We know

-so well but do not take us where we want to be.
+these patterns so very well but they do not take us where we want to be.

 All too often, without